Finding Dory: Plot

-Marlin and Nemo attempt to rescue Dory.
-With the help of two lazy California sea lions named Fluke and Rudder and a common loon named Becky, they manage to get into the institute and find her in the pipe system.
-Other blue tangs tell them that Dory's parents escaped from the institute a long time ago to search for her and never came back, leaving Dory to believe that they are dead.
-Hank retrieves Dory from the tank, accidentally leaving Marlin and Nemo behind.
-He is then apprehended by one of the employees and unintentionally drops Dory into the drain, flushing her out to the ocean.
-While wandering aimlessly, she comes across a trail of shells; remembering that when she was young, her parents had set out a similar trail to help her find her way back home, she follows it.
-At the end of the trail, Dory finds an empty brain coral with multiple shell trails leading to it.
-As she turns to leave, her parents arrive.
-They tell her they spent years laying down the trails for her to follow in the hopes that she would eventually find them.
+Meanwhile, Marlin and Nemo attempt to save Dory.
+With the help of a pair of California sea lions and a common loon named Becky, they get into the institute and find her.
+Other blue tangs tell them that Dory's parents escaped years ago to search for her and never came back, leading Dory to believe that they are dead.
+Hank unintentionally drops Dory into the drain, flushing her out to the ocean.
+Dory comes across a trail of shells; remembering that her parents would set out similar shell trails to help her find her way back home, she follows it to a tire, where she reunites with her parents.
+They tell Dory that they stayed close to home and spent years laying down the shell trails for her in the hope that she would eventually find them again.

-Marlin, Nemo, and Hank end up in the truck taking various aquatic creatures to Cleveland.
+Marlin, Nemo, and Hank end up in a truck taking various aquatic creatures to Cleveland.
 Destiny and Bailey escape from their exhibit to help Dory rescue them.
-Once onboard the truck, Dory persuades Hank to return to the sea with her, and together, they hijack the truck and drive it over busy highways, creating havoc, before crashing it into the sea, freeing all the fish.
-Dory, along with her parents and new friends, returns to the reef with Marlin and Nemo.
-Hank begins to adapt a happy lifestyle in the ocean and also becomes a teacher for Nemo's school.
+On board the truck, Dory persuades Hank to return to the sea with her.
+Together, they hijack the truck and crash it into the sea, freeing all the fish.
+Dory, along with her parents and new friends, returns to the reef with Marlin and Nemo, whom she now considers family, and they all settle into a new life together.

-In a post-credits scene, the Tank Gang (from Finding Nemo), still trapped inside their plastic bags, reach California one year after floating across the Pacific Ocean, where they are picked up by staff members from the Marine Life Institute.
+In a post-credits scene, the Tank Gang, still trapped inside their plastic bags, now covered with algae, reach California after floating across the Pacific Ocean for more than a year.
+To their dismay, they are picked up by staff members from the Marine Life Institute.